 Sue: Is it Kenneth Branagh?

-Morbius wins the contest and the Doctor collapses to the floor.
+Morbius wins the contest and the Doctor collapses.
+I pause the DVD.

-Sue: Well, if Morbius won the contest they have to be the Doctor’s faces.
-So does that mean William Hartnell wasn’t the first Doctor?
+Sue: Well, if Morbius won the contest, they must have been the Doctor’s faces.
+So does this mean William Hartnell wasn’t the first Doctor?

-Me: That was the original intention, I believe.
-But it contradicts everything that comes later.
+Me: That was the intention, I believe.
+But it also contradicts everything that comes later.

-Sue: Yeah, but that hasn’t happened yet, so this is correct right now, which means Matt Smith is the 17th Doctor, or something.
-That’s interesting.
+Sue: Yeah, but that hasn’t happened yet, so this is correct right now, which means Matt Smith is the 17th Doctor, or something like that.
+So that’s interesting.

 Me: Yes, let’s go with that theory instead.

-Sue: I’m not really bothered either way.
-But someone should probably get Kenneth Branagh on the phone to discuss a prequel film with him.
+Sue: I’m not really bothered either way, to be honest.
+But someone should probably get Kenneth Branagh on the phone to discuss a prequel.

-The Sisterhood battle Morbius on the rocks and they push him off a cliff.
-He falls straight into the camera but Sue choses to ignore this.
+The Sisterhood throw Morbius off a cliff.
+He falls straight into the camera, but Sue decides to ignore this.

-Sue: The Doctor didn’t save the day in this one.
+Sue: The Doctor didn’t save the day.
 In fact, he made a right pig’s ear of it.
 He did persuade an old woman to die, though, so it wasn’t a completely wasted journey.
-But it definitely wasn’t his finest hour and I’d be very surprised if the Time Lords sent him on another mission.
-Or maybe that was the Doctor’s plan all along?top
+But it definitely wasn’t his finest hour, and I’d be surprised if the Time Lords sent him on another mission after that.
+Maybe that was the Doctor’s plan all along?

 Sue: I liked that.
 Some of the dialogue was priceless.
-The performances were really strong and I loved the sets, too.
-The plot is a bit mad in places, and the direction could have been better, but it didn’t outstay its welcome and I enjoyed the atmosphere a lot.
+The performances were really strong, too, and I loved the sets.
+The plot was a bit mad in places, and the direction could have been a lot better, but it didn’t outstay its welcome and I enjoyed the story’s atmosphere.